openenergymonitor/guide/source/integrations/demandshaper.markdown

 ![demandshaper_ovms.png](/images/integrations/demandshaper/demandshaper_ovms.png)

 Thats it, to schedule a charge enter the time that you wish the charge to complete by and select the battery % that you wish to reach.

+## Sonoff S20 WiFi Smart Plug scheduling

+In addition to electric vehicle smart charging with the OpenEVSE the DemandShaper module can currently be used to schedule Sonoff S20 WiFi smart plugs.
+An overview guide is included on the DemandShaper module open source repository readme here [https://github.com/emoncms/demandshaper](https://github.com/emoncms/demandshaper), including how to upload our custom EmonESP firmware for the Sonoff S20 smart plugs.

+## Further Development

+The DemandShaper modules is currently in an early beta stage of development for more information on features planned and for support using the module see the forum post: [Emoncms Demand Shaper module](https://community.openenergymonitor.org/t/emoncms-demand-shaper-module/9097).

+The source code for the DemandShaper module is available on github here:<br>[https://github.com/emoncms/demandshaper](https://github.com/emoncms/demandshaper)